JhoselinRam/scigrapher/README.md

-Result:
+*Result:*

 ![dynamic-linechart1](/assets/gifs/dynamic-linechart1.gif)

 As shown, the graph can be moved indefinitely and the data moves along with it.

-> Warning: You may only read static properties from dynamic data generators, this is because dynamic properties depend on the `x` and `y` data values, so calling those from a data gnerator will create a circular dependency and the program will stop.
+> Warning: You may only read static properties from dynamic data generators, this is because dynamic properties depend on the `x` and `y` data values, so calling those from a data generator will create a circular dependency and the program will stop.

 > Warning: You must not call the `dataX()` or `draw()` method from the `x` data generator because that will create a circular dependency and the program will stop.